doganca/Adult-Content-Warning-Extension/README.md

 Please note: This test is provided for demonstration purposes and should be conducted in a controlled, private, and appropriate environment.

-## Contributing

-Feel free to contribute to this project:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a pull request.

 ## License

 Distributed under the MIT License.